 Tyler and Cam started fishing with their dad when they were boys.
-Now, they haul lobster traps together each summer to earn money for school.
-Cam is finishing up his last year of High School at Carrabassett Valley Academy and will be headed off to study business at Montana State University at Bozeman in the fall.
-Tyler is a business major at Colorado University Boulder.
-They each have several of their own experimental shellfish lease sites and will be partners this summer in Mere Point Oyster Company.
+They even hauled lobster traps together each summer to earn money for school.
+Both are now business majors.Cam is studying at Montana State University at Bozeman while Tyler is at Colorado University Boulder.
+They each have several of their own experimental shellfish lease sites and will be partners in Mere Point Oyster Company.

 Dan made his way to Maine in 1989 after he enlisted in the United States Navy.
 Serving in Europe and other parts of the world, as well as, living along the Maine Coast for the last 23 years has instilled a profound amount of respect and passion for Maine’s pristine coastal areas.
 You might know Dan better as the Marine Resource Office and Harbormaster in Brunswick, Maine.
 He founded the Maine Shellfish Warden Association, which has active roles on the statewide shellfish advisory panels.
 Serving as the Brunswick Harbor Master, Dan continues to advocate and help develop Brunswick’s coastal waters management plan, including management of the wild shellfisheries.